-As a non-profit independent school, Meridian School is governed by a Board of Trustees whose members serve the School on a voluntary basis.
+As a nonprofit independent school, The Meridian School is governed by a board of trustees whose members serve the school on a voluntary basis.

-The Development Committee oversees all fundraising activities of the school, both long-range and annual, and oversees the advancement of the school into the broader community.
+The Development Committee oversees all annual and long-range and fundraising activities of the school and oversees the advancement of the school into the broader community.

-The Equity & Inclusion Committee provides leadership and guidance in developing an inclusive and welcoming learning and working environment and oversees the implementation of the Board’s vision for diversity.
+The Equity and Inclusion Committee provides leadership and guidance in developing an inclusive and welcoming learning and working environment and oversees the implementation of the board’s vision for diversity.

-The Executive Committee is comprised of the Board Chair, Vice Chair, Treasurer, Secretary, and Head of School.
-It serves as a sounding board for the Head, and addresses, on behalf of the Board, issues requiring urgent attention between meetings.
+The Executive Committee is composed of the board chair, vice chair, treasurer, secretary, and Head of School.
+The immediate past chair and an additional trustee at the discretion of the officers may also be members.
+The committee serves as a sounding board for the Head, and addresses, on behalf of the board, issues requiring urgent attention between meetings.